Use honey, or propolis, to fight that cough!

 Ahhhhh, it’s cold season…and I don’t mean winter….I mean the sniffles and sneezes.
 My youngest son recently endured a month-long relationship with our tissue box before undergoing a tonsillectomy.
 Poor guy!
 And while I cared for him, I contemplated home remedies.
 My favorite?
 Honey!

 According to a study published by the Mayo Clinic, children taking 2 teaspoons of honey at bedtime had reduced nighttime coughing and improved sleep.
-In fact,“honey appeared to be as effective as a common cough suppressant ingredient, dextromethorphan, in typical over-the-counter dose.”
+In fact, “honey appeared to be as effective as a common cough suppressant ingredient, dextromethorphan, in typical over-the-counter dose.”

 That’s fantastic!
 But be careful, not all honey is created equal.
 Only Raw, unfiltered honey provides the benefits from over 181 antioxidants and antimicrobials and bee pollen – an amino acid rich protein.
-Other honeys (over 80% of the honey found in the stores) are filtered and pasteurized killing these helpful elements and leaving you with little more than sugar.
+Other honeys (over 80% found in the stores) are filtered and pasteurized killing these helpful elements and leaving you with little more than sugar.
 Feeding your child “typical” honey will do little (or nothing) to curb an illness and to support your child’s body in healing.

 Since honey provides a small dose of sugar, vitamins and protein, it’s a healthy method for providing nutrients to your child while treating a cold.
 It won’t reduce a fever however, so while it’s amazing, it’s not a cure-all.